flyteorg/flyte/rsts/concepts/nodes.rst

 Nodes can have inputs and outputs, which are used to coordinate task inputs and outputs.
 Moreover, node outputs can be used as inputs to other nodes within a workflow.

-Tasks are always encapsulated within a node, however, like tasks, nodes can come in a variety of flavors determined by their *target*.
+Tasks are always encapsulated within a node.
+However, like tasks, nodes can come in a variety of flavors determined by their *target*.
 These targets include :ref:`task nodes <divedeep-task-nodes>`, :ref:`workflow nodes <divedeep-workflow-nodes>`, and :ref:`branch nodes <divedeep-branch-nodes>`.

 .. _divedeep-task-nodes: